Foreign Cattle Market: Another theory

-Richard Perren of Aberdeen University in an 1971 essay argued that the live meat trade survived because the chilled meat trade was riskier.
+Richard Perren of Aberdeen University in a 1971 essay argued that the live meat trade survived because the chilled meat trade was riskier.
 A consignment, having arrived at the London docks, would not keep much longer and had to be sold at Smithfield promptly — even if the market was glutted.
 There was less urgency about disposing of the live beasts.
 However, Perren accepted that, once cold-storage was available at ports, chilled meat would keep for another 14 days after arrival; that livestock had to be slaughtered within 10 days of arrival; that the live animal trade was also risky; and that the chilled trade was the bigger of the two.
 He also acknowledged that some butchers fraudulently sold Deptford-killed meat as English, the price being higher.

 Incentives to fraud

 If fraud there was, it was easy to perpetrate: truly effective compulsory marking of origin was not introduced until 1933.
 It seems no prosecutions were attempted, and it could be argued the City of London itself encouraged the practice.